Dylann Roof Addresses Court During Sentencing, Denies Claims That He Is Mentally Incompetent

 — Reuters Top News (@Reuters) January 4, 2017

 In addition to the federal convictions, Dylann Roof is facing even more charges, which were filed by the state.
-If convicted he could also be sentenced to death under South Carolina law.
+If convicted, he could also be sentenced to death under South Carolina law.

 The ludicrous fallacy of #WhiteGenocide is what prompted Dylann Roof to viciously massacre 9 unarmed black Christians pic.twitter.com/0oNOLch3TJ